Just another iHealthSpot WP02 site

 Neck & Back Pain

-But for patients who suffer from chronic neck or back pain, its cumulative effect can completely disrupt your life.
+For patients who suffer from chronic neck or back pain, its cumulative effect can completely disrupt your life.
 When the pain becomes too great, or daily living too impaired, many seek professional help.

 At the Joint Replacement Institute in Naples, Florida, our orthopedic specialists and interventional pain management doctor are skilled and experienced in successfully treating neck and back pain.
 There are many nonsurgical treatments that can effectively reduce or eliminate your symptoms.
 In fact, it is rare that surgery is required to treat back pain.
-For the millions of Americans who suffer from neck and back pain, other treatment methods are usually successful in bringing them relief.
+For the millions of Americans who suffer from neck and back pain, non-surgical treatment methods are usually successful in bringing them relief.

 Common Causes of Neck and Back Pain

-When you experience pain in your neck or back, it may be due a wide range of diseases, disorders, and conditions, including:
+When you experience pain in your neck or back, it may be due to a wide range of diseases, disorders, and conditions, including:

 • Arthritis